nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 ## Using Yarn/PNPM/Lerna

-The example uses Yarn to connect the two packages.
+This example uses Yarn to connect the two packages.
 Most of the time, however, there are better ways to do it.
-The React, Node, Angular plugins for Nx allow different projects in your workspace to import each other without having to maintain cumbersome `package.json` files.
+The React, Node and Angular plugins for Nx allow different projects in your workspace to import each other without having to maintain cumbersome `package.json` files.
 Instead, they use Webpack, Rollup and Jest plugins to enable this use case in a more elegant way.
 [Read about the relationship between Nx and Yarn/Lerna/PNPM](/guides/lerna-and-nx).

 ## What Nx Core Provides

-### Nx Understands How Your Workspace is Structured
+### Nx Understands How Your Workspace Is Structured

 If you run `yarn nx dep-graph` you will see that `complex` has a dependency on `simple`.
 Any change to `simple` will invalidate the computation cache for `complex`, but changes to `complex` won't invalidate the cache for `simple`.